Applying for the EU Settlement Scheme: what you need to know to get British citizenship

 At PTE Home, we understand completing any visa or citizenship application can be stressful.
 That’s why we focus on supporting test-takers the best we can by offering great customer service online and at our test centers.

 Whether you’re about to apply for the EU Settlement Scheme, already have settled status, or are planning to apply straight for British citizenship, it’s never too early to think about PTE Home.

-We have 17 test centres across the UK – from London to Edinburgh – which are open during the UK lockdown with all the health and safety measures in place.
+We have 17 test centers across the UK – from London to Edinburgh – which are open during the UK lockdown with all the health and safety measures in place.
 Learn more about how we’re working to keep our test-takers and employees safe here.